gh0stzk/dotfiles/README.md

 Is an application designed to simplify the customization of your current theme.
 It allows you to easily adjust various visual and configuration aspects, tailoring your environment to your preferences without the need to manually edit configuration files.

-#### Eww Widgets

-3 different widgets, including a music player, profile card and a cheatsheet.
-These widgets are not only functional but also instantly adapt to the color scheme of the selected theme.

-#### Jgmenu

-Explore an elegant right-click menu (Desktop) made with Jgmenu, which also syncs with themes for flawless visual consistency.

-#### LockScreen

-The lockscreen automatically adapts to the active theme and offers two locking options: it can capture the current screen with a blur effect, or use a specific wallpaper depending on the current theme.

 #### Wallpaper Engines

 My dotfiles support **5 different methods** for setting your favorite wallpaper: